danielwnn/GCP-Hackathon/001-AIandMLOps/Challenge-3/README.md

-# Challenge 3: Implement a Solution that will identify a person by face recognition
+# Challenge 3: Use AutoML Vision to train and deploy a model to recognize faces

 ## Prerequisites